greatorangejuice/React-Presentation/textForPresentation.md

 ## Let's do it!
 ###Part One
 ReactJS - it's a simple library by Facebook.
 But so many people say that it's Framework and we can agree with it.
+First relize was in March in 2013.
+ReactJS using in applications like a Instagram, Amazon, Facebook and etc.
 Main React goal - it's simply UI building.
-The most popular thing, where we can use React is SPA or single page applications.

 ####React it is easy to learn
-Some text
+ReactJS it easy to learn.
+Yeah, it's true.
+For using react you should have knowledges in JavaScript, HTML and CSS.
+But I met people who knows just frameworks and they aren't knowleges in JavaScript.
+PLease, don't do that.
+It's really bad practice, because you should know what you write.
+If you can't understand how it works you can't write good code.

+Let's imagine that we have a project which using pure JavaScript or it's just layout.
+And now we are ready for something new in our project.
+Let's create magic!
+And add React!
+(OH, not is it!)

+* For add ReactJS in a project, you should add a DOM Container to the HTML.
+We added div with unique ID for search this block later and for add our logic.

+* On the second step we should add the script tags.

+And now we have first conclusions!
+* You can add React in just one page or in all project

+* And if you have been starting project from scratc you can use
 #####WHAT MAKES REACTJS STAND OUT?
 * JSX

 At first ReactJS it's JSX - special syntax,  which unites XML and JS.
 But you can use HTML + JavaScript.
+JSX helping you with DOM manipulation.

 ReactJS - is a component-based library.
 Thanks to react-components you can build incapsulated blocks with their own state, then compose them to make complex UIs.
 When you writing your code you should thinking in components.
 #####React has two variables of components: stateful and stateless.

 * Simple component